New York City draft riots: Aftermath

 Historian Samuel Eliot Morison wrote that the riots were "equivalent to a Confederate victory".
 Fifty buildings, including two Protestant churches and the Colored Orphan Asylum, were burned to the ground.
-4,000 federal troops had to be pulled out of the Gettysburg Campaign to suppress the riots, troops that could have aided in pursuing the battered Army of Northern Virginia as it retreated out of Union territory.
+The orphans at the asylum were first put under siege, then the building was set on fire, before all those who attempted to escape were forced to walk through a "beating line" of white rioters holding clubs.
+To escape, they would need to run through the gauntlet as the rioters viciously attacked them.
+Many did not manage the escape.
+4,000 federal troops had to be pulled out of the Gettysburg campaign to suppress the riots, troops that could have aided in pursuing the battered Army of Northern Virginia as it retreated out of Union territory.
 During the riots, landlords, fearing that the mob would destroy their buildings, drove black residents from their homes.
 As a result of the violence against them, hundreds of black people left New York, including physician James McCune Smith and his family, moving to Williamsburg, Brooklyn, or New Jersey.

 The white elite in New York organized to provide relief to black riot victims, helping them find new work and homes.
 The Union League Club and the Committee of Merchants for the Relief of Colored People provided nearly $40,000 to 2,500 victims of the riots.
 By 1865 the black population in the city had dropped to under 10,000, the lowest since 1820.
 The white working-class riots had changed the demographics of the city, and white residents exerted their control in the workplace; they became "unequivocally divided" from the black population.